 - 24 Newbie-Friendly Vegetables You Can Easily Grow Indoors

-2. Calculate How Much Space You Need
+3. Calculate How Much Space You Need

-3. Find the Perfect Location
+4. Find the Ideal Location

-First, you’ll want to find a place in your yard that gets full sun six hours or more per day.
-This is what most plants require to grow.
+First, you need to find a place in your yard that gets six hours or more sun light per day.

 - 12 Steps to Choosing the Best Location for Your Vegetable Garden

 - How to Plan the Perfect Garden This Year in 10 Easy Steps

 - How to Set Up Your Vegetable Garden Bed or Container Correctly

 5. Planning the Vegetable Garden Layout

 We've already discussed some of your gardening method options above, as well as plants you'd like to grow and your garden location.